 You can stake your claim for a one-bedroom apartment at $1,075 a month, with a monthly cell phone plan for about $171.31.

 What happens here stays here.
-But that doesn’t mean you need to stick to the Strip.
-The desert oasis is an excellent basecamp for outdoor sightseeing and even hiking adventures.
+But that doesn't mean you need to stick to the Strip.
+Las Vegas is an excellent basecamp for outdoor sightseeing and even hiking adventures.

 For a different set of neon hues, venture 20 minutes out to Ugo Rondinone's Seven Magic Mountains, which rises like a technicolor-dream Stonehenge from the desert floor.
 Or, drive a bit farther (58 miles northeast of the slot machines and tables) to the aptly-named Valley of Fire State Park.